Elevate Millennials: Political engagement and Metro Vancouver millennials

-The survey, conducted in May by Justason Market Intelligence and sponsored by Elevator Strategy, finds political engagement increases with age, from 63 percent among 18-24-year-olds (23% of whom were not eligible to vote in recent elections) to 85 percent among 35-39-year-olds.
+The survey, released for public education purposes, was conducted in May by Justason Market Intelligence with Elevator Strategy.
+The research finds that political engagement increases with age, from 63 percent among 18-24-year-olds (23% of whom were not eligible to vote in recent elections) to 85 percent among 35-39-year-olds.
 Political engagement also increases with formal education, from 43 percent among those with high school to 88 percent among post-graduates.

 2017 Provincial election trends

 - Incidence of voting provincially increases with age, from just over half (55%) of 18-24-year-olds to three-quarters (74%) among those 35-39 years.

 - Similarly, provincial voter participation increases with education, from one-third (33%) of those with a high school education to over three-quarters (78%) of post-graduates.

 - Income predicts provincial voting, with those earning less than $50K least likely to have voted (47%), increasing to 81% of those earning more than $100K.

 2015 Federal election trends

 - Women are significantly more likely to have voted federally in 2015 (67% to 56% among men).

 - As we find for the last provincial election, younger millennials (18-24 years) are least likely to have voted (43%), this level increasing to 73% among 35-39-year-olds.

 - Advanced education is not the same predictor of federal voting participation as for provincial voting patterns.
 Millennials with technical school, college or university or post-grad education are about equally likely to have voted in the 2015 federal election (59%, 65% and 65%).